negativeeddy/bfcomposerhelpers/README.md

    ![Install Package Button](docs/install_package_button.png)

-9. Enter "NegativeEddy.Bots.Composer" as the package name in the dialog (leave the version blank)
+9. Enter "NegativeEddy.Bots.Composer" as the package name in the dialog and enter a version

     ![Import Package](docs/import_package.png)